-- (i) Direct and indirect subsidiaries as disclosed in the Note 9 to the financial statements; - (ii) Datuk Johari Bin Abdul Ghani and Datin Mariam Prudence Binti Yusof, the major shareholders of the Company; - (iii) Key management personnel which comprises persons (including the Directors of the Company) having authority and responsibility for planning, directing and controlling the activities of the Group directly or indirectly; and - (iv) Corporations in which Directors of the Group and of the Company have substantial financial interests: - (a) Prima Palm Products Sdn.
-Bhd. - (b) Pribamas Sdn.
-Bhd. - (c) Continental Palm Products Sdn.
-Bhd. - (d) Continental Vietnam Joint Stock Company - (e) Integrated Season Sdn.
-Bhd.
+- (i) Direct and indirect subsidiaries as disclosed in the Note 9 to the financial statements; - (ii) Y.B.
+Datuk Johari Bin Abdul Ghani and Datin Mariam Prudence Binti Yusof, the major shareholders of the Company; - (iii) Key management personnel which comprises persons (including the Directors of the Company) having authority and responsibility for planning, directing and controlling the activities of the Group directly or indirectly; and - (iv) Corporations in which Directors of the Group and of the Company have substantial financial interests: - Prima Palm Products Sdn.
+Bhd. (a) - Pribamas Sdn.
+Bhd. (b) - Continental Palm Products Sdn.
+Bhd. (c) - Integrated Season Sdn.
+Bhd. (d) - Continental Palms Pte.
+Ltd. lel - (b) In addition to the transactions and balances detailed elsewhere in the financial statements, the Group and the Company had the following transactions with related parties during the financial year: